JEdward7777/codex-wordmap/README.md

 ## Running the Extension

+### Debugging in Visual Studio Code

 1. Open this project in Visual Studio Code.
+2. Press `F5` to start debugging.
+This will launch an instance of Visual Studio Code with the extension loaded.
+3. In the new instance of Visual Studio Code that opens, you can open or create a Codex project and use the extension for debugging purposes.

+### Side Loading the .vsix File

+1. After creating the `.vsix` file (as described above), open Visual Studio Code.
+2. Go to the Extensions view by clicking the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
+3. Click the three horizontal dots in the top right corner of the Extensions view.
+4. Select "Install from VSIX..." from the dropdown menu.
+5. Navigate to the location of the `.vsix` file you created and select it.
+6. The extension will be installed and ready to use.

+## Running a WordMap Alignment

-2. Open a Codex project using the codex-editor plugin.
+1. Open a Codex project using the codex-editor plugin.
 Within the Codex project, open a Codex notebook.
-3. **Associate the Codex file with a source USFM file:**
+2. **Associate the Codex file with a source USFM file:**
    - Press `Ctrl+Shift+P` and type "Connect Source USFM".
    - Select the USFM file for the specific book.
 This file might have been downloaded separately or might be in the resources folder downloaded by the Codex system.
    - Verify the connected USFM file using the command "View Connected Source USFM".

-4. Place the cursor within the verse you wish to run wordmap on.
+3. Place the cursor within the verse you wish to run wordmap on.
-5. Click the wordmap wordlens which appears above the verse.
+4. Click the wordmap wordlens which appears above the verse.
-6. Modify the alignment as desired.
+5. Modify the alignment as desired.
-7. Select `Accept` to close the wordmap tab or `Cancel` to discard alignment changes.
+6. Select `Accept` to close the wordmap tab or `Cancel` to discard alignment changes.

 ## Importing and Exporting USFM Files